beansai/beans-tutorials/beans-route/stops-management/source-sequence/README.md

 ```
 A -> B -> X -> Y -> Z
 ```
-then, we can set source_seq for them
+then, we can set source_seq for each of them
 - A (source_seq = 5)
 - B (source_seq = 10)
 - X (source_seq = 20)